-During the 2014-2015 school year, the National Assessment of Educational Progress (NAEP) will sample student performance in schools identified by the National Center for Educational Statistics (NCES).
-Superintendents of selected schools were notified in June 2014 if their schools had been selected.
-Letters were sent to principals and District Assessment Contacts in selected schools as well as superintendents.
-The letters identified the date chosen for the assessment, administration information, and specific information about the school's responsibilities.
+During the 2014-2015 school year, the National Assessment of Educational Progress (NAEP) sampled student performance in schools identified by the National Center for Educational Statistics (NCES).

 For 2014-2015, 334 buildings were selected to administer NAEP assessments in reading, mathematics, and science at the 4th, 8th, and 12th grades.
-The NAEP testing window runs from January 26th to March 6th.
-Three Nebraska schools will also participate in the Trends in International Mathematics and Science Study (TIMSS).
+The NAEP testing window ran from January 26th to March 6th.
+Three Nebraska schools also participated in the Trends in International Mathematics and Science Study (TIMSS).